MaxCodeXTC/lisilinhart.github.io/posts/css-grid-sass.md

 ```

 #### Loops with named grid-areas
-The simplest way I found for myself would be to use SASS loops and data-attributes to assign the grid-areas, because I found it to be really readable and could still switch my HTML around to be correct when I changed the `display: block:` on smaller screens.
+The simplest way I found for myself would be to use SASS loops and data-attributes to assign the grid-areas, because I found it to be really readable and could still switch my HTML around to be correct when I changed the `display: block;` on smaller screens.

 So if I had 9 items like in the example like above, I’d just create a loop over 9 items and give them named grid-areas starting with i for item.
 ```css